-Since the rotavirus genome consists of separate segments, when two different strains of the virus infect one cell, they can exchange segments and create a new strain.
-This is the same reassortment that takes place uncontrollably.
+Since the rotavirus genome consists of separate segments, when two different strains of the virus infect the same cell, they can exchange segments and create a new strain.
+This is the same reassortment, which happens on its own.

-Here is reported the case of gastroenteritis in a seven-year-old girl, a rotavirus strain was isolated from her stool, which was a reassortment of two other human-bovine strains from the Rotakek vaccine, but the girl was not vaccinated against rotavirus, and she had no contact with anyone who was Her two brothers also had similar symptoms of gastroenteritis, they also were not vaccinated, and did not come into contact with vaccinated.
+A case of gastroenteritis in a 7-year-old girl is reported here.
+A rotavirus strain was isolated from her stool sample.
+The strain was reassortant of two other human-bovine strains from the RotaTeq vaccine.
+However, the girl has not been vaccinated against rotavirus.
+Moreover, she has not been in contact with anyone who has been vaccinated.
+Her two brothers also had similar gastroenteritis symptoms, and they also have not been vaccinated or in contact with anyone who has been.

 Between 1992 and 1994, the incidence of pneumococcus in Finland increased twofold among children under two years of age, and 3 times among children under 16.
 The authors attribute this to the disappearance of Hib.

 Visiting kindergarten is associated with a 5-fold increase in Hib risk, previous hospitalizations - with a 90% increase in risk, BF for more than 6 months lowered the risk by 53%.Why the rise in Haemophilus influenzae type b infections?
 2003, Silfverdal, Lancet

 In Sweden and Finland, there has been no increase in the number of cases of Hib after switching to acellular pertussis vaccine, the authors believe that this is due to the fact that longer breastfeeding is common in these countries.Clustering of cases of insulin dependent diabetes (IDDM) occurring three years after hemophilus influenza B (HiB) immunization support causal relationship between immunization and IDDM.
 2002, Classen, Autoimmunity